Benny Feilhaber: International career

 Feilhaber was a part of the 23-man squad for the FIFA World Cup 2010 in South Africa.
 Feilhaber was used as a substitute, gaining playing time in two of the three group stage matches—a draw against Slovenia and a victory against Algeria.
 The United States finished at the top of Group C. In the Round of 16, Feilhaber was substituted in for Robbie Findley in the second half of the match against Ghana.
 Commentators remarked on his ability to generate plays and praised his readiness to make decisions, many of which were key passes to set up chances to score.
 One such pass was a through ball for Clint Dempsey, who was then fouled in the box.
 Landon Donovan took the subsequent penalty and scored to tie the score at 1–1, although Ghana would later come back in the first half of extra time to score through Asamoah Gyan, ending the game 2–1.

 Feilhaber was not called up to a national camp from January 2014 until October 2017, even during and after his 2015 MLS Landon Donovan MVP Award finalist season.
 This has led Feilhaber become critical of national team manager Jürgen Klinsmann and his selection of players, saying "I don't think Jurgen calls in the best players that are available to him."
 Feilhaber went on to mention Sacha Kljestan, Dax McCarty, Matt Hedges, and Eric Lichaj as other players performing well that have not been called up by Klinsmann.
 Klinsmann responded that Feilhaber was not able to perform as well as the national team staff hoped in prior camps, and saying that "He doesn't have a coach's perspective.
 He doesn't know how we put the pieces together.
 He doesn't know how we evaluate every position, how we evaluated the pieces that we need to connect."

 Coaching career

-On August 25, 2020, Feilhaber returned to his former youth club UCLA Bruins as an assistant manager under manager Ryan Jorden.
+On August 25, 2020, Feilhaber returned to his former youth club UCLA Bruins as an assistant coach under head coach Ryan Jorden.
 He left the position on January 26, 2021, to return to Sporting Kansas City, becoming the Director of Technical Operations on the Sporting KC technical staff.
 On August 23, he was appointed U-17 manager at Sporting Kansas' academy.

 Feilhaber was named head coach of Sporting Kansas City II for the 2022 season.
+In November 2024, Sporting KC announced that Feilhaber would not be returning as head coach of Sporting Kansas City II in 2025.

 Personal life

 Born in Rio de Janeiro, Feilhaber has stated that he supports the Brazilian team Botafogo.
 His father is a supporter of the team, and he has been one since a child.

 He married his wife, Michele, on December 15, 2012.
-Feilhaber has a daughter named Sofia and a daughter named Julia.
+Feilhaber has a daughter named Sofia, a daughter named Julia and a son named Luca.